 Round 1: Usability – Winner FreeAgent

 Top of the list has to be FreeAgent with its clear and uncluttered interface.
-It is pretty obvious that this has been designed with the average user in mind and it achieves what it needs to do in a simple to understand way.
+It is pretty obvious that this has been designed with the average user in mind and it achieves this is in a simple and understandable way.
 Designed initially for Sole Traders and Contractor Accounting, the simplicity is also its downfall as it lacks functionality to handle more complicated businesses.

-Next, we’d say that Xero is a good option due to its user-friendly design and excellent usability.
-It’s not as user friendly as FreeAgent, but it more than makes up for this by providing plenty of functionality and huge range of third-party apps available in its market place.
+Xero is the next best option because of its user-friendly design and excellent usability.
+It is not as user friendly as FreeAgent, but it more than makes up for this by providing plenty of functionality and a huge range of third-party apps available in its marketplace.

-One of the things that has bugged the conversion from desktop to SaaS for Quickbooks is the poor user experience of the interface.
+One of Quickbooks main problems (from desktop to SaaS), is the poor user experience of the interface.
 Whilst all the features are there it is not always obvious how to access them.
-Quickbooks have made quite an effort in the last few years to improve their user experience, however we feel it still has quite a way to go when compared to its main rivals.
+Quickbooks have made a real effort in the last few years to improve their user experience, however we feel it still has a way to go when compared to its main rivals.

-Finally Sage lags the pack as the system seems to have been designed to carry directly on from Sage line50 (the desktop version) which was aimed squarely at the trained and experienced accountant, either in-company or in practice.
+Sage lags behind the rest of the pack as the system seems to have been designed to carry directly on from Sage line50 (the desktop version) which was aimed squarely at the trained and experienced accountant, either in-company or in practice.
 It is difficult and time-consuming to set up, and many of the features are over-complicated.

 Round 2: Features – Winner Quickbooks/Xero (tie)

-When you look at software you need to understand what features are built-in and what you will have to pay more for or even buy in another app.
+When you look at software you need to understand what features are built-in and what additional features you will have to pay more for, or even buy in another app.

-Quickbooks accounting has an excellent range of features and even the cheapest version allows their receipt scanner, PayPal enabled invoicing and mileage tracking.
-Upgrade to £30pm and get the full suite including stock management, multi-currency and budgeting.
+Quickbooks accounting has an excellent range of features and even the cheapest version includes their receipt scanner, PayPal enabled invoicing and mileage tracking.
+Upgrade to £30pm and get the full suite including stock management, multi-currency, and budgeting.

-Xero fails a little when it comes to features as many of the things that you may wish to do require additional (paid for) apps or optional extras.
-Whereas Sage and Quickbooks have unlimited category tracking Xero limits users to just two and things like expense tracking (£3 pm) and Projects (£5 pm) are add-ons.
-However what Xero fails in free functionality, it more than makes up for it huge range of third party apps availability on its market place.
+Xero falls down a bit here when it comes to features as many of the processes that you may wish to do, require additional (paid for) apps or optional extras.
+Whereas Sage and Quickbooks have unlimited category tracking, Xero limits users to just two and things like expense tracking (£3 pm) and Projects (£5 pm) are add-ons.
+However, where Xero disappoints in free functionality, it more than makes up for it with its huge range of third-party apps available on its marketplace.

 The basic version allows you to track stock, manage departments, deal with cashflow and has excellent reporting.
-If you want to manage projects and use sales and purchase orders then you’ll have to pay for the professional licence.
+If you want to manage projects and use sales and purchase orders, then you will have to pay for a professional licence.

 Round 3 – Support – Winner FreeAgent

 If you have a question, or get stuck using the software, you hope that there is easy and accessible support available to come to your rescue!
-Although as accountants we should know everything about accounts, they don’t always know everything about software so even we have to access support from time to time and so this is an important aspect for us and the clients we work with.
+Although as accountants we should know everything about accounts, but we do not always know everything about accounting software, so we have to sometimes access support as well from time to time, so this is an important aspect for us and the clients we work with.

-FreeAgent accounting has a good level of support with training webinars, knowledge base articles and the option to book a call with a support agent.
-You can also call directly and the knowledge of support is pretty good.
+FreeAgent accounting has a good level of support with training webinars, knowledge base articles.
+You can also book a call directly with a support agent whose overall knowledge is pretty good.

-Sage has been in the software business for years but it has suffered a fair amount through having a poor reputation for support.
-Customers can call in but the line is a standard rate number, so you can be held in a long queue waiting for them to answer.
+Sage has been in the software business for years, but it has suffered a fair amount through having a poor reputation for support.
+Customers can call in, but the line is a standard rate number, so you can be held in a long queue waiting for them to answer.

 Quickbooks & Xero (we have a tie)

-Quickbooks delivers support through training videos, chat boxes, email, phone and community support forums.
-Having said this, from our experience of dealing with QBs support team, we found that the knowledge level of the support team hasn’t always been their strong point and fixing a problem can sometimes take days if not weeks.
+that, from our experience of dealing with QBs support team, we found that the knowledge level has not always been their strong point and fixing a problem can sometimes take days, if not weeks.

-Xero also has a well-developed support network and their training videos are superb.
-It doesn’t however have a helpline which is extremely disappointing.
-Instead you need to raise a query through a ticketing system, which is not ideal as the query can go back and forth which is really frustrating.
-Sometimes you just want to be able to pick up the phone and speak to someone and a ticket system where you are going back and forth can be frustrating.
+Xero also has a well-developed support network, and their training videos are superb.
+It does not, however, have a helpline which is extremely disappointing.
+Instead, you need to raise a query through a ticketing system, which is not ideal as the query can go back and forth which is really frustrating.
+Sometimes you just want to be able to pick up the phone and speak to someone!

-The one thing that trumps all of the support options is that if a system is so good and so user friendly that you don’t need any help, then support is irrelevant.
-Thus I must give credit to Xero and FreeAgent, where in comparison we have had very little issues with the actual system performance with these over the years.
+The one thing that trumps all of the support options is that if a system is so good and so user friendly that you do not need any help, then support is irrelevant.
+So, I must give credit to Xero and FreeAgent, where we have had very little issues with the actual system’s performance over the years.

 Round 4 – Pricing No real Winner here

-Note 2: Most of the above providers offer significant discounts for the first 6 months, we have not taken these into consideration and only looked at what we would need to pay in the long run.
+Note 2: Most of the above providers offer significant discounts for the first 3 or 6 months, we have not taken these into consideration and only looked at what you would need to pay in the long run.

 Note 3: All prices above exclude VAT and are based on monthly subscription

 As you can see there is not much between the different online software providers when it comes to pricing.
-And the overall cost may differ depending on each user’s needs.
-Hence, we have decided not to declare a clear winner here.
+Though the overall cost may differ depending on each user’s needs, we have decided not to declare a clear winner here.

-It is worth noting that these software providers also advertise more pricing options for Sole Traders, but for our review we are only looking to compare prices for Small Businesses operating as Limited Companies.
+It is worth noting that the software platforms also advertise more pricing options for Sole Traders, but for our review we are only looking to compare prices for Small Businesses operating as Limited Companies.

-For the smaller business Quickbooks leads the way and if you want something simple that will handle your VAT submissions, invoicing and receipt tracking then you’ll only pay £12.
+Quickbooks leads the way for the smaller businesses, and if you want something simple that will handle your VAT submissions, invoicing, and receipt tracking then you will only pay £12.
 This increases to £22 for multi-currency, stock management and time tracking.
 Their payroll charge is £1 per employee.

 FreeAgent prices its offer based on the type of company that is using the service.
-For self-employed people, the charge is £19 per month, for partnerships £24 pm and Ltd companies £29.
+For self-employed people, the charge is £19, for partnerships £24 and Ltd companies £29.

 Round 5 – Reporting – Winner (No real winner here too ☹)

-It’s all very well having your information in a shiny new system but how do you go about getting the information out, or in other words how good is the reporting?
+It is all very well having your information stored in a shiny new system, but how good are they at accessing the information you need?
+In other words, how good is the quality of the reporting aspects?

-QuickBooks, we feel has a bit of a problem with QuickBooks.
-It has a superb dashboard that is fully customisable, it has excellent methods of tracking unlimited departments and projects but some of its reports can let it down and in common with the desktop version the export feature doesn’t always work well.
+QuickBooks, we feel has a bit of a problem.
+It has a superb dashboard that is fully customisable and has excellent methods of tracking unlimited departments and projects, but some of its reports can let it down (and in common with the desktop version) the export feature does not always work very well.

-FreeAgent has an excellent front end dashboard which, for most users will prove adequate for their needs.
-It doesn’t have the depth of reporting or the massive amount of customisation options of a Quickbooks but it gets by.
+FreeAgent has an excellent front end dashboard, which for most users, will prove adequate for their needs.
+It does not have the depth of reporting or the massive amount of customisation options of Quickbooks, but it gets by.